 In this guide, I will show how to get F1 2019 running in VR and talk about what the experience is actually like.

 VorpX - $40

-When I think of playing a racing game in VR, I want to be immersed in the cockpit of the car.
-This can be a breaking point for many games that aren't designed to run in VR, the cockpit often doesn't look right and it ruins the experience.
-I'm happy to say that this works remarkably well in F1 2018.
+My ideal for playing a racing game in VR is to be immersed in the cockpit of the car.
+For many games that aren't designed to run in VR, the cockpit often doesn't render correctly and it ruins the experience.
+I'm happy to say that this is not a problem and works remarkably well in F1 2019.

 The game runs in VorpX's Geometry 3D mode, so everything is rendered in true, stereoscopic 3D.
 The scale of the car looks correct and feels very natural to drive in.
 Similarly, the scale of the track, when the camera is at the widest FOV, looks correct as well.

 The game is able to run in the Full VR mode, but it can't fill your entire vision, so you see black bars around the edges of your vision at all times.
 It's not terribly distracting, it is just like having a headset with a noticeably narrower field of view.
 When you enable TrackIR in game and in VorpX, you can actually freely look around quite a bit in this mode.
 Unlike earlier titles in the series where there was a lot of problems with TrackIR, this mode somehow works around them to provide a very nice experience.
 Just don't push your luck with it.
 Looking too far up and down still doesn't work real well.

 The menus work just fine.
 VorpX is able to display them properly at a natural distance, so it feels very much like a native VR game.
 The only time you might want to use EdgePeek is during the cinematic sections and in a few telemetry data sections which sometimes don't display correctly in 3D.